Home

 When most of the timber was logged out, Babcock converted the acreage to a cattle ranch.

 When his son, Fred, was 14 he started coming to Charlotte County in the summer months to learn the cattle business.
+In the winters he worked in the family sawmill near Pittsburgh.

 Fred liked this lifestyle so much, he continued it the rest of his life - except that he wisely reversed the seasonal visits.
+He became one of the early snowbirds.

-Babcock Ranch Florida Swamp Buggy The ranch sprawls across Lee County and Charlotte County, and is northwest of Fort Myers and Punta Gorda.
+The ranch sprawls across Lee County and Charlotte County, and is northwest of Fort Myers and Punta Gorda.

 Babcock Wilderness Adventures is one of the last places in Florida where you may see the elusive Florida panther in its natural habitat.
-It is one of the possible surprises that has made this one of the most unusual Florida tourist attractions.

 You will also see the tough cows and bulls unique to the state known as Florida Cracker cattle.